 One suggestion for a quick dip is Lamlash Bay which lies a few miles south of Brodick and is sheltered from the Firth of Clyde by Holy Isle.
 Check out my Guide to Holy Isle for more information about it.

-The rest of the island is home to a wide array of animals including deer, seals, red squirrels and eagles which you’ll see with varying degrees of success depending on the time of year you visit.
-You might consider packing your binoculars just in case the occasional curious furry noggin pops up to watch you from the roadside.
+The rest of the island is home to a wide array of animals including deer, seals, red squirrels, and eagles which you’ll see with varying degrees of success depending on the time of year you visit.

 Those looking for a slightly longer venture can add mileage to the route by cutting across ‘The String’ road that bisects the island more or less midway from east to west and cycling a figure of eight circuit instead of following the A841’s oval.